mawds/library-shell/_episodes/04-scipt.md

 ~~~
 # Analysis script for TCP texts
-# Count americas and save
+# Get counts of "america", "rights" and "liberty" and save
+# to corresponding files
 bash wordscript.sh K*.txt
 # Do other analysis here
 # ...